Regularity preservation in Kolmogorov equations for non-Lipschitz coefficients under Lyapunov conditions: Notation and preliminaries

-We say that~$(W_s)_{s\in[0,T]}$ is local in~$s$ if there exist~$\bar{n},\bar{O},V_0$ such that~$(W_s)_{s\in[0,T]}$ is~$(\bar{n},\bar{O},V_0)$-local in~$s$. \end{definition} A family of Lyapunov functions being local in~$s$ allows terms of the form~$\mathbb{E}[W_s(t,X_t^{s,x})]$ to be bounded uniformly in~$s$ after applying Theorem~2.4 in~\cite{MR4260476}.
+We say that~$(W_s)_{s\in[0,T]}$ is local in~$s$ if there exist~$\tilde{n},\tilde{O},V_0$ such that~$(W_s)_{s\in[0,T]}$ is~$(\tilde{n},\tilde{O},V_0)$-local in~$s$. \end{definition} A family of Lyapunov functions being local in~$s$ allows terms of the form~$\mathbb{E}[W_s(t,X_t^{s,x})]$ to be bounded uniformly in~$s$ after applying the stochastic Gr\"{o}nwall inequality (stated as Proposition~\ref{huddethm} below).
 This is an important property for twice differentiable solutions to Kolmogorov equations, since such solutions and many lemmatic terms depend on a time variable via the starting times~$s$.
 On the other hand, such a property is in all of the examples mentioned here easily satisfied.

+In the rest of the section, some results from~\cite{MR4260476,huddeiag} are recalled for the convenience of the reader.
+With the exception of Corollary~\ref{huddecor0}, we refer to the corresponding statements in~\cite{MR4260476,huddeiag} for their proofs.
+The next Proposition~\ref{huddethm} is a special case of Theorem~2.4 in~\cite{MR4260476}.